WaterFutures/water-futures-battle/docs/problem/system-requirements/index.md

 Note that while surpluses are carried forward, deficits are financed through bond issuance as described in @sec:bonds.

 Evaluation will focus only on the remaining debt at the end of the planning period.
+Final debt measures insolvency risk, not financial optimality.
+Competitors are free to pursue any financial strategy they deem appropriate, such as minimising costs, adjusting prices to enable expensive solutions, or adopting other innovative approaches.
+The many-objective framework ensures balanced evaluation across all dimensions.
+In other words, maintaining financial stability is achievable; the real challenge is deciding what to sacrifice.

 ### Minimize GHG Emissions